All about Closure of Companies

 - The previous two fiscal years had no substantial accounting transactions from it.

-- The past two fiscal years, it has not submitted financial reports and yearly returns.
+- It has not submitted financial reports and yearly returns for the past two fiscal years.

 How to achieve a company’s dormant status: